smcguire36/fulcrum-desktop/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/orvg142ommlitw7v?svg=true)](https://ci.appveyor.com/project/zhm/fulcrum-desktop)

 Sync Fulcrum data to a local database.
 The local database is a complete API representation with search indexes and query tables.
-It also supports downloading all media files locally.
 It's intended to be the foundation for local/disconnected data synchronization and reporting.

 ### Documentation